urmade/MSGraph-Workshop/readme.md

     * get() in *src -> Entities -> Graph -> CalendarEvent.ts*
     * getSentMailCount() in *src -> Entities -> Graph -> MailBox.ts*
 4. To enable Tenant KPIs:
     1. Request application permissions for your app in the Azure Portal.
 Go back to your Application Registration in Azure Active Directory and click on *Required permissions*.
-Click *Microsoft Graph* and select the following permissions:
+Click *Microsoft Graph* and select the following permissions (Be very precise and take exactly the permissions specified, not the readWrite alternative):
         * Read files in all site collections **(files.read.all)**
         * Read all users' full profiles **(user.read.all)**
         * Read all groups **(group.read.all)**
         * Read mail in all mailboxes **(mail.read)**
         * Read all audit log data **(auditlog.read.all)**
+    2. Inform your instructor that you have set Application permissions in the Azure Active Directory Portal (he will then grant you these permissions in the portal).
-    2. Implement these calls:
+    3. Implement these calls:
         * getAllUsers() in *src -> Entities -> Graph -> User.ts*
-        * getAllUserCount() in *src -> Entities -> Graph -> User.ts*
         * get() in *src -> Entities -> Graph -> AuditLogs.ts*

 ## Further resources